The Boy with the Moon on his Forehead

 The Boy with a Moon on his Forehead is a Bengali folktale collected by Maive Stokes and Lal Behari Day.

 These tales are classified in the Aarne-Thompson-Uther Index as tale type ATU 707, "The Three Golden Children".
 These tales refer to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's wives plot against the babies and their mother.
+Many variants of the tale type are registered in India, although they comprise specific cycles in this country.

 Summary

 Stokes's version

-In Maive Stokes's version, later republished by folklorist Joseph Jacobs, titled The Boy who had a Moon on his Forehead and a Star on his Chin, a gardener's daughter says out loud, to her friends' mockery, that when she marries the will give birth to a boy with a moon on the forehead and a star on the chin.
+In Maive Stokes's version, later republished by folklorist Joseph Jacobs, titled The Boy who had a Moon on his Forehead and a Star on his Chin, a gardener's daughter says out loud, to her friends' mockery, that when she marries she will give birth to a boy with a moon on the forehead and a star on the chin.
 Her friends think she is only jesting, but her words draw the king's attention, who makes her his fifth cowife.